Appropriations Club Handbook

 2. SGC will not fund any retroactive purchases.
 All items requested on the budget must not have been previously purchased.

-4. New organizations may receive a maximum total allocation of 1% of the overall SGC budget for their first active semester requesting funds from SC.
+4. New organizations may receive a maximum total allocation of $1,000 of their first active semester requesting funds from SC.
 This allows the organization to demonstrate financial responsibility to SGC for future funding requests.

 5. All posters funded by SGC must include the SGC logo to prove sponsorship of the organization.